 Over the last paragraphs, we have tried to assemble many important questions in volcanology/petrology into a coherent framework.
-The Polybaric Mush Model (Figure 8) provides a context to explain several seemingly unconnected observations, such as the geophysical imaging of crystal-rich zones in magmatically active zones at different levels in the crust, the chemical differentiation of magmas dominated by fractional crystallization (with some assimilation, explaining some of the variability in isotopic data) of mafic parents, the production of compositional gaps in volcanic series, the presence of cumulates in the plutons records, and the volatile mass balance in shallow reservoirs.
-However, there are many questions that remain to be answered, and the next section tries to outlines some of the challenges that our community faces in the years to come.
+The Polybaric Mush Model (Fig. 9) provides a context to explain several seemingly unconnected observations, such as the geophysical imaging of crystal-rich zones in magmatically active zones at different levels in the crust, the chemical differentiation of magmas dominated by fractional crystallization (with some assimilation, explaining some of the variability in isotopic data) of mafic parents, the production of compositional gaps in volcanic series, the presence of cumulates in the plutons records, and the volatile mass balance in shallow reservoirs.
+However, there are many questions that remain to be answered, and the next section tries to outline some of the challenges that our community faces in the years to come.

 At the most fundamental level, the goal is to continue developing a more integrated picture between physical models, geophysical/geodetical inversions and petrology/geochemistry.
-In particular, we should tend to obtain a multi-phase and multi-scale (time and space) picture of magmatic systems, from the formation of the primary melts to their final resting place in the crust or at the surface (including interactions with the atmosphere).
-In order to reach such an ambitious goal, we would need, among many things:
+In particular, we should tend to obtain a multiphase and multiscale (time and space) picture of magmatic systems, from the formation of the primary melts to their final resting place in the crust or at the surface (including interactions with the atmosphere).
+To reach such an ambitious goal, we would need, among many things: